roshanis/10kings/chapter7_balban_revised.md

 But the network's true innovation lay in integration.
 Every revenue officer, every military commander, every court clerk became an intelligence asset whether they knew it or not.
 Their routine administrative reports contained information that, when correlated with reports from other sources, revealed patterns no individual observer could detect.

-In my private chambers—now someone else's chambers—I maintained maps that showed trade routes, troop movements, grain prices, weather patterns, reports of unrest.
+In my private chambers, now someone else's chambers, I maintained maps that showed trade routes, troop movements, grain prices, weather patterns, reports of unrest.
 I could identify a potential famine three months before it occurred, detect a brewing conspiracy before the first meeting took place, predict which provincial governor would rebel before he himself had made the decision.

 This was power beyond anything the old nobility had imagined.
 Not the power to react to threats, but the power to see them forming in distant places, and to disperse them before they could gather strength.